For Part 1, click here.

 The struggle ended without an obvious winner; the Hosokawa clan claimed control over the shogunate, but the civil war had spread to the rest of the country and the shogunate’s little remaining legitimacy had vanished.
 The country fell into a state of continuous civil war for a century.

 This period was the peak of Japanese Buddhism, especially the Rinzai school of Zen.
-After the country was reunified by Tokugawa Ieyasu, Buddhism, which for a thousand years had acted as a social and political pillar, was actively undermined by the new administration.
-Instead Neo-Confucianism and Shinto were promoted.
-While very few new temples were constructed and no new school of thoughts except for Ōbaku was introduced, most of the important Buddhist temples were preserve or rebuilt.
+After the country was reunified by Tokugawa Ieyasu, Buddhism, which for a thousand years had acted as a social and political pillar, suffered a relative decline in status.
+While still being embraced by the ruling and upper classes, Neo-Confucianism and Shinto saw an expansion in influence.
+Very few new temples were constructed and no new school of thoughts except for Ōbaku was introduced, but most of the important Buddhist temples were preserve or rebuilt.

 Seventeen years before the onset of the Ōnin War, Hosokawa Katsumoto acquired the land of the former Tokudai-ji for his private home on Kyoto’s western side.
 He commissioned a temple next to his residence, which became Ryōan-ji, but it was soon destroyed in the Ōnin War.
 Katsumoto’s son Masamoto rebuilt the temple, which was burned down in 1790; the current structures dated back to the 19th century.